hereisjayant/ThermoLog/README.md

 ### How

-A camera and a thermal sensor will be attached to a Raspberry Pi to collect images for OpenCV in order to identify people who pass through the field of view.
-The DE1-SoC will be used to act as an accelerator for image de-noising and sharpening before the data is fed through OpenCV.
+A camera, IR sensors and a thermal sensor will be attached to a Raspberry Pi to collect images for OpenCV in order to identify people who pass through the field of view.
+The DE1-SoC will be used to act as an accelerator for image de-noising and before the data is fed through OpenCV.
 A cross-platform mobile application can display statistics accumulated through different timeframes, as well as the live camera feed.
-The HEX display will be used to show the current number of people within the space and the LED lights will act as a stop sign to stop the flow when a maximum number of people is met.

 ## Project Flowchart
 ![flowchart](docs/project-flowchart.png)